ImpedanCEI/CAS-Transverse-Beam-Dynamics/README.md

 ## Content of the Hands-on

 In the hands-on we will study the impedance of the LHC unshielded bellows and their impact on the transverse beam dynamics if they were to be added to the LHC without shielding.
-The hands-on utilizes CST Studio for the Wakefield simulations `CAS_Bellow.cst` & `CAS_bellow_shield.cst`, in parallel with the following python notebooks:
+The hands-on utilizes CST Studio for the Wakefield simulations `CAS_Bellow.cst` & `CAS_bellow_shield.cst`, in parallel with the following python notebooks[^1]:

 #### 001_xwakes_tmci_hllhc.ipynb